 The article Restraining Orders Under the Victorian Confiscation Act is written by Brittany Llewellyn, Lawyer, Doogue + George Defence Lawyers.

 Brittany holds a Juris Doctor and Bachelor of Arts with Honours from the University of Melbourne.
 She is notably experienced in criminal cases related to sexual crimes, drug courts, and therapeutic jurisprudence.

-Before becoming a part of Doogue + George, Brittany served as a Judge's Associate to his Honour Judge Higham and worked exclusively in the County Court's criminal division for 2 years.
+Before becoming a part of Doogue + George, Brittany served as a Judge's Associate to his Honour Judge Higham and worked exclusively in the County Court's criminal division.
 She has also worked as a Research Assistant, volunteered extensively for various legal centres, and completed internships domestically and abroad.

 Confiscation consequences are an often-overlooked aspect of criminal law proceedings.
 However, it is very important to consider them as they can result in the permanent loss of your property or someone else’s.
 Orders under the Confiscation Act 1997 (Vic) can affect anyone.
 Unfortunately, this includes many people who have nothing to do with any criminal proceeding, and can often include partners and family members of people who are charged with criminal offences.

 This article concerns the initial order you will receive under the Victorian Confiscation Scheme – a Restraining Order.
 If you have received a Restraining Order, it is really important that you tell a lawyer about this right away.
 Strict timelines apply, and failure to act quickly can result in significant penalties ranging from large financial penalties to loss of property such as houses and other assets.

 What are Restraining Orders?

 A restraining order under the Victorian Confiscation Act is the first step in the state securing property.
 This is done with a view to the State making a future application to permanently take it away.
 A Restraining Order will stop you or anyone else from being able to deal with your property.

 What do they do?